tandin2000/BotMsgService/README.md

 # Bot Chat Integration

 Effortlessly automate tasks, from scheduling messages to content organization, enhancing efficiency.
-With a user-friendly interface and customizable features, this bot is the solution for seamless integration, saving time, and boosting overall team productivity.
+This bot is the solution for seamless integration, saving time, and boosting overall team productivity.

 Currently Applicable : Slack